OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

   _batch.push(invocationEntry);

   // If a remote request hasn't been scheduled yet,
-  // schedule it after a certain timeout, e.g. 100 ms. if (!_isBatchedRequestScheduled) {
+  // schedule it after a certain timeout, e.g., 100 ms. if (!_isBatchedRequestScheduled) {
     console.log("schedule remote request");
     _isBatchedRequestScheduled = true;